tylerstraub/Factorio_Hivemind-MOD/README.md

 ## Module Overview
 - **control.lua**: Entrypoint; manages mod lifecycle, module initialization, and command/event registration.
 - **modules/storage.lua**: Persistent storage helpers; handles all event storage, pruning, and retrieval.
 All persistent data is stored directly in the Factorio `storage` table, ensuring compatibility with multiplayer and dedicated servers.
-- **modules/event_listener.lua**: Registers and handles relevant game events (e.g., enemy group attack decisions).
+- **modules/event_listener.lua**: Registers and handles relevant game events (e.g., enemy group attack decisions, chat messages).
 Prunes old events and logs new ones.
 - **modules/commands.lua**: Registers and implements custom commands for data export and management.
 - **modules/logging.lua**: Centralized logging utility, controlled by a runtime setting.
 - **modules/remote_interface.lua**: Centralized registration of the `hivemind` remote interface.
 Exposes storage and event data for RCON, console, and inter-mod access.
 All exported remote functions are logged, and all data serialization uses the global `helpers.table_to_json` (never require or import helpers).
+Now also exposes chat message data and clearing functions.
 - **settings.lua**: Declares all runtime-global settings for logging and retention.
+Now includes separate retention settings for attack events and chat messages.
 - **locale/en/config.cfg**: Localization for settings and UI.
+Now includes chat message retention settings.

 ---